Posts tagged: entropy

 Entropy Essays #4: Agile Teams and Inclusion

-Or: Trust Goes Every Which Way, And Makes Agile Work Previously on Locally Sourced: I attempted to justify all this agile stuff.
-Before that, more agile stuff.
-Also, I have a book out, and good marketing practices would suggest I mention that from time to time.
+## Or: Trust Goes Every Which Way, And Makes Agile Work _Previously on Locally Sourced: I attempted to justify [all this agile stuff](/blog/2020/06/why-am-i-writing-about-xp-and-agile-so-much/).
+Before that, [more](/blog/2020/06/another-entropy-essay-3-flavors-of-object-oriented-design/) [agile](/blog/2020/06/the-entropy-essays-2-why-did-you-hire-this-test/) [stuff](/blog/2020/05/the-entropy-essays-xp-2020-1-test-speed/).
+Also, I have a [book out](https://pragprog.com/titles/nrclient/modern-front-end-development-for-rails/), and good marketing practices would suggest I mention that from time to time._ _This time around,...

 Why Am I Writing About XP and Agile So Much?

-I mean, really… Previously on Locally Sourced: I wrote about an XP practice.
-Then I wrote about it some more.
-Then I wrote about a different XP practice.
-Then I wrote about it some more.
-(Okay, it’s a bit of a stretch, but a domain metaphor was an XP practice, and OO modeling went hand in hand.)
-In any case, with more about Agile and XP coming up, I thought it was time for some self-justification.
+## I mean, really... _Previously on Locally Sourced: I wrote about an [XP practice](/blog/2020/05/the-entropy-essays-xp-2020-1-test-speed/).
+Then I wrote about it [some more](/blog/2020/06/the-entropy-essays-2-why-did-you-hire-this-test/).
+Then I wrote about [a different XP practice](/blog/2020/06/another-entropy-essay-3-flavors-of-object-oriented-design/).
+Then I wrote about it [some more](/blog/2020/06/object-oriented-design-from-the-90s-or-more-on-domain-vs-technical-modeling/).
+(Okay, it’s a bit of a stretch, but a domain metaphor was an XP...

 Another Entropy Essay #3: Flavors of Object-Oriented Design